Different Types of Breast Exams and Screenings

 Breast ultrasound uses sound waves to image areas of concern.
 The technologist will ask you to lie down and will place some warm gel on the breast before scanning.
 Breast ultrasound can also be performed as a screening study of both breasts to supplement mammography in women with dense breasts.

 Breast MRI is an advanced imaging technique used as a problem-solving tool and for supplemental screening in women at high risk.
-All breast MRI performed at Lifespan are interpreted by specialized breast imaging radiologists.
+All breast MRIs performed at Lifespan are interpreted by specialized breast imaging radiologists.

 A biopsy (a collection of breast tissue) may be performed to further examine an abnormality that is seen on a breast imaging test.
 In most cases, the area needing biopsy is not cancer, and biopsy can help determine that with certainty.
 Biopsy requires little recovery time and no significant scarring.